ZizouHe/reading-notes/contents/DL.md

 1. Deep Neural Networks as Gaussian Processes
 2. Neural Tangent Kernel: Convergence and Generalization in Neural Networks
 3. Theoretical Guarantees for Sampling and Inference in Generative Models with Latent Diffusions
+4. Deep Double Descent: Where Bigger Models and More Data Hurt
+5. On Lazy Training in Differentiable Programming

 ## Generative Adversarial Network